donkirkby/live-py-plugin/howitworks.md

         return new_node

-The `generic_visit()` visits all the child nodes before modifying the for for loop itself.
+The `generic_visit()` visits all the child nodes before modifying the for loop itself.
 Next, I walk through the child nodes looking for all the line numbers that are included in the loop, so I can draw the pipe symbols between each iteration of the loop.
 Then I insert calls to `start_block()` and `assign()` before the original statements in the for loop.
 Finally, I return